-The question always pops up in your head that what you do if your Wi-Fi connection is slow as the tortoise.
-The best solution you would prefer is to change Wi-Fi channel of your router and fix the problem.
+The question always pops up in your head what do you do if your Wi-Fi connection is as slow as the tortoise?
+The best solution you would prefer is to change the Wi-Fi channel of your router and fix the problem.
 But how do you do it?

-- slow internets takes longer time in reloading web pages.
+- slow internet takes longer time in reloading web pages.

 - takes longer time in reloading web pages,

 - buffering time of YouTube and DailyMotion videos increases.

 - failure in sending important data and files.